 The web adaptation of the 2013 namesake novel by Kirsten Smith, ‘Trinkets’ is about three vastly different young girls, Elodie (Brianna Hildebrand), Moe (Mackenzie Lenton), and Tabitha (Quintessa Swindell), who have one thing in common: they are all kleptomaniacs.
 They become acquainted at a Shoplifters Anonymous meeting and subsequently agree to maintain an amount of secrecy around their friendship.
 Among the main three characters, Elodie is queer.
 Her relationship with a singer named Sabine (Katrina Cunningham) is a major plot point in the series.

-While ‘Trinkets’ is definitely not one of the top-rated teen dramas that Netflix has released in recent years, it is still a well-made, relatively short-lived show with a compelling storyline and complex characters.
+While ‘Trinkets’ is not one of the top-rated teen dramas that Netflix has released in recent years, it is still a well-made, relatively short-lived show with a compelling storyline and complex characters.
 It deals with a variety of social issues without being too preachy.
-‘Trinkets’ is actually helped by the absence of any major star in its cast, as all three protagonists get separate chances to shine.
+‘Trinkets’ is helped by the absence of any major star in its cast, as all three protagonists get separate chances to shine.
 Hildebrand is the most well-known member of that cast.
 She portrayed Negasonic Teenage Warhead in the ‘Deadpool’ films.
+You can stream the series here.

 12. Unbreakable Kimmy Schmidt (2015-2019)